GamingSamurai/LGSM-Web/README.md

 Coffee, may you forever replenish my fortitude and determination.

 ## Notes on requirements, installing, and configuring
-Requirements for this fork are a working web server with PHP7 (I have already run into deprecation issues, so I am keeping this project in PHP7 as much as possible.)
+Requirements for this fork are a working Game & LAMP server with LGSM https://gameservermanagers.com/ and PHP7 (I have already run into deprecation issues, so I am keeping this project in PHP7 as much as possible.)
-Development done on Ubuntu 16.04 with Apache2 and MySQL, I can't guarantee compatibility beyond this.
+The continued development is being done against Ubuntu 16.04 with Apache2 and MySQL5.
+I can't guarantee compatibility beyond this.

 To 'install'